arnaudh/magic-card-zoom/README.md

 ## Contributing

-Please submit any feedback, issues, or feature requests you have using [GitHub issues](/../../issues) or using [this quick feedback link](https://docs.google.com/forms/d/e/1FAIpQLSc74wD1PziO3uHVpGuEHrQj9vrd_EMKhSxVJhtaJDyT42ELTQ/viewform?usp=sf_link).
+Please submit any feedback, issues, or feature requests you have using [GitHub issues](/../../issues) or [this quick feedback link](https://docs.google.com/forms/d/e/1FAIpQLSc74wD1PziO3uHVpGuEHrQj9vrd_EMKhSxVJhtaJDyT42ELTQ/viewform?usp=sf_link), or by sending an email to magiccardzoom@gmail.com.

-Also, you are more than welcome to contribute directly to this repository!
+Also, you are more than welcome to contribute to this repository!
-To do so, fork it, make some changes and submit a pull request.
+Please first open an issue (or send an email) so we can discuss the approach and I can help you get setup.

 ## Setup